openstack/ironic/doc/source/dev/architecture.rst

 - `Core` interfaces provide the essential functionality for Ironic within OpenStack, and may be depended upon by other services.
 All drivers must implement these interfaces.
-Presently, the Core interfaces are power and deploy.
+The Core interfaces are `power` and `deploy`.
-- `Standard` interfaces provide functionality beyond the needs of OpenStack, but which has been standardized across all drivers and becomes part of Ironic's API.
+- `Standard` interfaces provide functionality beyond the needs of OpenStack, but which have been standardized across all drivers and becomes part of Ironic's API.
 If a driver implements this interface, it must adhere to the standard.
 This is presented to encourage vendors to work together with the Ironic project and implement common features in a consistent way, thus reducing the burden on consumers of the API.
-  Presently, the Standard interfaces are rescue and console.
+  The Standard interfaces are `management` and `console`.
-- The `Vendor` interface allows an exemption to the API contract when a vendor wishes to expose unique functionality provided by their hardware and is unable to do so within the core or standard interfaces.
+- The `Vendor` interface allows an exemption to the API contract when a vendor wishes to expose unique functionality provided by their hardware and is unable to do so within the `core` or `standard` interfaces.
 In this case, Ironic will merely relay the message from the API service to the appropriate driver.